jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/assembly.rst

     :pyobject: parse_number

-* The function ``parse_number`` interprets a string representing something can evaluates to a number to the number
+* The function ``parse_number`` interprets a string representing something that can evaluate to a number

+    * The function returns an integer representation of the string

 .. literalinclude:: assembler.py